se316/ProjectTracker/README.md

 ## Home Page Filters

 After projects are created, the default behavior of the home page is to list all projects in order of status priority (active > inactive > complete) then last modified time.
 There are filter buttons that allow you to only see your active, inactive, complete or researching Projects, and there is a Home Page Filter preference that can be set in the Settings so whenever you navigate to the home page the specified filter will automatically be applied.

+## Profile Page

+The profile page contains various information about your projects and subtasks.
+There are different features available on the profile page and they're summarized below:

+* **Project Tree** - the project tree contains a breakdown of all your projects and their respective subtasks and statuses in a nested list format.
+Subtasks are nested within their projects.
+* **Open Projects** [coming soon] - this section lists all of your open projects.
+* **Open SUbtasks** [coming soon] - this section lists all of your open subtasks.
+* **Project/Subtask Stats** [coming soon] - various counts regarding projects, subtasks and their respective statuses.

 ## MySQL DB Credentials